 Compatibility

-Most table saws are compatible with a 10-inch blade, but some can be configured to work with a smaller saw blade.
-However, our team stresses to never try to fit a larger blade with your 10-inch table saw.
+Most table saws are designed to accommodate a 10-inch blade, although some models can be adjusted to work with smaller blades.
+It is important to note that attempting to use a larger blade on a 10-inch table saw is strongly discouraged.

 Teeth Gullet